tech-jadi/tech-jadi/README.md

 Something about me:

-- 🔭 I’m currently working on a personal project
+- 🔭 I’m currently studying in light of I'm still a freshman student
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently SQL for database management.
 - 📫 How to reach me:
      1. Hover over to my profile and click      it.
      2. There, you will see the associates      social accounts.